3 Ingredient Tuna Nuggets

 A hand dips a golden, crispy nugget into a creamy white sauce.
 The plate holds several more nuggets, lemon wedges, and fresh green herbs, all arranged on a sheet of printed paper.

-• Mediterranean: Lemon zest, oregano, chopped sun-dried tomatoes, feta in the nuggets, and tzatziki for dipping
+• Mediterranean: Lemon zest, oregano, chopped sun-dried tomatoes, feta, and tzatziki dip

-• Italian: Basil, Italian seasoning, garlic, mozzarella, parmesan in the nuggets, and marinara for dipping
+• Italian: Basil, Italian seasoning, garlic, mozzarella, parmesan, and marinara for dipping

-• Spicy Southwest: Cumin, smoked paprika, jalapeños, corn, pepper jack in the nuggets, and avocado crema for dipping
+• Spicy Southwest: Cumin, smoked paprika, jalapeños, corn, pepper jack, and avocado crema sauce

-• Asian: Grated ginger, green onion, sesame seeds in the nuggets, and sriracha mayo for dipping
+• Asian: Grated ginger, green onion, sesame seeds, and a Sriracha mayo dip

-• Lemon-Dill: Fresh dill, lemon zest, garlic, mild white cheddar in the nuggets, and tartar sauce for dipping
+• Lemon-Dill: Fresh dill, lemon zest, garlic, mild white cheddar, and tartar sauce

-• Classic American: Garlic powder, onion powder, mustard, pickles, cheddar in the nuggets, and ranch for dipping
+• Classic American: Garlic powder, onion powder, mustard, pickles, cheddar, and ranch

 Variations and Substitutions for 3 Ingredient Tuna Nuggets